-Recent technological advances, particularly deep learning, have the potential to revolutionize numerous fields, including healthcare.
-The integration of automation into medical practice offers promising opportunities to increase the efficiency and productivity of healthcare professionals~\cite{s24092751,zhao2019deep}.
-In the context of cognitive decline estimation, these technologies have demonstrated potential in facilitating early detection~\cite{venugopalan2021multimodal,liu2014early}, allowing timely intervention in the early stages of the disorder.
-Early detection is crucial, as it enables patients to receive professional treatment from the onset of the disorder.
-This timely intervention is particularly important, as previous studies have shown that support from doctors, psychiatrists, or psychologists can significantly improve patients' quality of life and help mitigate cognitive decline over time, ultimately benefiting their cognitive and behavioral functioning~\cite{early}.
+Recent technological advances, particularly in deep learning, have the potential to revolutionize numerous fields, including healthcare.
+The integration of automation into medical practice offers promising opportunities to improve the efficiency and productivity of healthcare professionals~\cite{s24092751,zhao2019deep}.
+In the context of cognitive decline detection, these technologies have demonstrated potential in facilitating early detection~\cite{venugopalan2021multimodal,liu2014early}, enabling timely intervention during the initial stages.
+Early detection is crucial, as it allows patients to receive professional treatment from the onset.
+This timely intervention is particularly important, as previous studies have shown that support from doctors, psychiatrists, or psychologists can significantly improve patients' quality of life and slow the progression of cognitive decline, ultimately benefiting their cognitive and behavioral functioning~\cite{early}.

-Deep learning methods are known to be data-hungry and can benefit from multiple data sources, each of which presents its own trade-off between contribution to detection, cost, privacy, and degree of intrusiveness to the patient.
+These deep learning methods typically require large amounts of data and can benefit from multiple data sources, each offering a different balance between diagnostic contribution, cost, privacy, and degree of intrusiveness to the patient.
 Many studies rely on medical data, including Magnetic Resonance Images (MRI) of patients' brains, to diagnose these conditions~\cite{mri1,mri2,mri3,mri4,mri5,mri6,mri7}.
-Despite providing relevant information on the disorders and their effects on patient's brains, medical data collection is notably invasive.
-Additionally, these approaches face limitations in terms of feasibility in different contexts.
+While this type of data offers valuable insights into disorders and their impact on patients' brains, it typically requires highly invasive collection methods.
+Furthermore, these approaches face limitations in terms of feasibility in different contexts.
 As a result, this study focuses on non-invasive techniques that avoid disrupting patients' daily routines.
-These alternative approaches rely on video recordings, integrating visual, audio, and textual data.
-In this context, patient privacy, ease of deployment, and ensuring minimal interference with daily activities are key factors.
+These alternative approaches often involve the use of video recordings, integrating visual, audio, and textual data.
+In this context, key priorities include protecting patient privacy, ensuring ease of deployment, and minimizing interference with everyday activities.